AgataPi/ToDoList/README.md

 # ToDoList

-Simple page with to do list.
-The ability to add and remove ingredients.
+Simple page with to do list and the ability to add and remove ingredients.